 Everyone who has participated in a Larp House event is considered a member of Larp House and is welcome to participate in and vote at our organizing meetings.
 Members elect officers and committee members to make leadership decisions for the organization.

-Here are the current volunteers holding regular duties for Larp House.
+We’re currently running on a skeleton crew.
+Here was the last slate of volunteers holding regular duties for Larp House.

 Larry Lade – Creative Director